nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 - `--accession OSD-###` - OSD accession ID (replace ### with the OSD number being processed), used to retrieve the urls for the ISA archive and raw expression files hosted on the GeneLab Repository
 - `--plugin-dir /path/to/dp_tools__microarray_plugin` - specifies the path to the plugin directory defining the dp-tools configuration for the desired assay type.
 A plugin for both the Affymetrix microarray assay is provided in the [Workflow_Documentation](../Workflow_Documentation/NF_MAAffymetrix/workflow_code/bin/dp_tools__affymetrix/) folder
-- `--isa-archive` - Specifies the *ISA.zip file for the respective GLDS dataset, downloaded in the `dpt-get-isa-archive` command
+- `--isa-archive` - Specifies the *ISA.zip file for the respective OSD dataset, downloaded in the `dpt-get-isa-archive` command

 **Input Data:**